lord-carlos/mk3-upgrade/index.md

 :arrow_down: **Images below!** :arrow_down:

 I upgraded my Prusa mk3 R2 build with different axis and extruder.
 I printed different models before and after the upgrade to see how it affects the print quality.
 While I did also print all-in-one test, I wanted to focus on wall quality.
-Better known as 602 inconsitent extrusion.

 ![logo](assets/images/logo.png)